 Wilson’s Plover

-NC coastal inlets will be losing Wilson's Plover to Florida and South America in September for its winter migration.
+In September, North Carolina coastal inlets will be losing Wilson's Plover to Florida and South America for its winter migration.
+These large-billed plovers are solitary nesters, but during migration they will gather in flocks of 50 or more.
+Most are gone by early October.

 The American Oystercatcher